Primary service-connected condition

 Primary Secondary

-Leg, limitation of extension Flatfoot, acquired
+Leg, limitation of extension of Flatfoot, acquired

 5276